 Our review below is updated as of March 2022, when we tried and reviewed the new vegan Quinoa Burger for lunch at Space 220.
 We also have a video of our experience:

 Leading up to opening, we saw the entrance signs for Space 220 safely housed behind boxes.
 Closer to opening, the boxes were removed and the signs revealed.
 Space 220 opened on September 20, with reservations also opening that day.
 Since then, reservations have been a hot commodity and they are booked through December, but you are able to join a walk-up list for lounge dining, and you may get lucky with the My Disney Experience app, as I did.

 Space 220 restaurant will give you the feeling of dining 220 miles up from earth.
 You’ll look out into space and down at our home planet while you dine.
-We are so excited to experience this new type of dining and can’t wait to see what Disney comes up with.

-The Space 220 check-in area
+The Space 220 interior check-in area.

 Guests receive a physical boarding pass to ride the Space Elevator.

 The “Stellar-vator” gives you fun views of EPCOT as you rise the 220 miles to the restaurant.
 The sky does change from day to night too depending on when you dine.